microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/CustomHeaders/README.md

 ## Usage details

-- **`Program.cs`**: OItlines how you can add configuration for custom headers.
+- **`Program.cs`**: Outlines how you can add configuration for custom headers.
 There are commends in this file - check it out.
 - **Dependency Injection (DI)**: You should use dependency injection for `IHttpCustomHeaderCollection` in your custom operation pipeline filter.
 This will provide you the object you need to invoke the header replacement as defined in your `ConfigureServices` section in `Program.cs`.
 - **`IHttpCustomHeaderCollection.AppendAndReplace`**: You will need to invoke this inside your `ExecuteAsync` method of your filter.
 This will actually perform the defined header modifications where you want in your pipeline.